Interior of Rylands staircase

 The Historic Reading Room

-Historic Reading RoomThe Historic Reading Room resembles the layout of a church; however the alcoves in this purpose built library were designed for private study.
+Historic Reading RoomThe Historic Reading Room resembles the layout of a church; however the alcoves in this purpose-built library were designed for private study.
 The glass in the high windows was chosen to let light in, but obscure the view to the outside.
 Today, anyone can study in these inspirational spaces or wander the room to marvel at the beauty and peaceful nature of the space.
+Please be mindful of those who are studying in these spaces.

 Crawford Room